StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/the-merovingians/_index.md

 1. [ ] She was known as a violent, vindictive woman her entire life.
 1. [x] She was executed in her 70s.

-# All of these statments are true except
+# All of these statments are true except {#all-of-these-statments-are-true-except}

 1. [ ] Believers should focus on the Kingdom of God, rather than earthly kingdoms.
 1. [ ] Believers should examine themselves to make sure they are walking the walk, not just talking the talk.
 1. [x] When someone claims to be a Christian, it means their actions will be godly.
 1. [ ] The actions of people claiming Christ have no influence on what is true or what is not true.

-# True or False: The earliest rulers of the Carolingian dynasty exercised power in the mayor of the palace role, rather than themselves officially holding the crown.
+# True or False: The earliest rulers of the Carolingian dynasty exercised power in the mayor of the palace role, rather than themselves officially holding the crown. {#true-or-false-the-earliest-rulers-of-the-carolingian-dynasty-exercised-power-in-the-mayor-of-the-palace-role-rather-than-themselves-officially-holding-the-crown}

 1. [x] True
 1. [ ] False

-# In 687, which ruler defeated the forces of Neustria and Burgundy in the Battle of Tertry?
+# In 687, which ruler defeated the forces of Neustria and Burgundy in the Battle of Tertry? {#in-687-which-ruler-defeated-the-forces-of-neustria-and-burgundy-in-the-battle-of-tertry}

 1. [x] Pepin II
 1. [ ] Pepin the Short
 1. [ ] Charles Martel
 1. [ ] Charlemagne

-# Which of these statments about the last Merovingian king are true?
+# Which of these statments about the last Merovingian king are true? {#which-of-these-statments-about-the-last-merovingian-king-are-true}

 1. [x] He was deposed in 751 by Pepin the Short.
 1. [ ] Pope Zachary supported the king and did not wish to see him deposed.
 1. [ ] His name was Childeric II.
 1. [x] His long hair, a sign of Merovingian royalty, was cut and he was confined to a monastery.

-# True or False: Warfare in the Middle Ages typically involved armies charging at each other on a flat plain.
+# True or False: Warfare in the Middle Ages typically involved armies charging at each other on a flat plain. {#true-or-false-warfare-in-the-middle-ages-typically-involved-armies-charging-at-each-other-on-a-flat-plain}

 1. [ ] True
 1. [x] False

-# Which of these statements are true?
+# Which of these statements are true? {#which-of-these-statements-are-true}

 1. [x] Charles Martel funded his army at least in part by unilaterally seizing Church lands.
 1. [x] Charles Martel's grandson, also named Charles, recieved the epithet "the great" and came to be known as Charlemange.
 1. [ ] The Carolingian Empire was formally established by Charles Martel.

-# True or False: The purpose of the Church is spiritual growth and production, not politics.
+# True or False: The purpose of the Church is spiritual growth and production, not politics. {#true-or-false-the-purpose-of-the-church-is-spiritual-growth-and-production-not-politics}

 1. [x] True
 1. [ ] False

-# Which of these statements are false?
+# Which of these statements are false? {#which-of-these-statements-are-false}

 Check all the apply.